fandemonium/Protocols/Gene_targetted_sequencing_ana.md

         Linker: `CC`

-        Forward primer: 515F `GTGCCAGCMGCCGCGGTAA`
+        16S V4 Forward primer: 515F `GTGCCAGCMGCCGCGGTAA`

-        Reverse primer: 806R `GGACTACHVGGGTWTCTAAT`
+        16S V4 Reverse primer: 806R `GGACTACHVGGGTWTCTAAT`

         **Note:**
-        The sequences (R1.fastq and R2.fastq) from ANL does not contain barcodes or primers!
+        1. The sequences (R1.fastq and R2.fastq) from ANL does not contain barcodes or primers!
 The tag information are stored in the index file (I1.fastq).
+        2. If the mapping file was generated or edited in excel, unwanted invisible characters would be present (you can visualize them in by using `less` or `vi`).
+To get rid of the characters and make the file recognizable by python, do:
+            ```
+            ~/Documents/Fan/code/mac2unix.pl MAPPING_FILE.txt > fixed_mapping_file.txt
+            ```

     2. SeqFilters need tag file to be like this:
         ```